2025122057/Takapedia-Store/README.md

 > Chart.js – For interactive bar and pie charts.

-> Vanilla JavaScript – For dynamic content rendering, forms, and login logic.
+> JavaScript – For dynamic content rendering, forms, and login logic.

 > LocalStorage – For storing product data and simulating database operations.